abdulemes/MERN-stack-deployment/projectMERN.md

 ## Backend configuration

-Step 1 - apt package manager is first of all update and upgraded.
+Step 1 - apt package manager is first of all updated and upgraded.

 ![IMG_9550](https://user-images.githubusercontent.com/93732510/162272078-066e7b9d-d350-4f14-a669-8ed880936686.jpg)